How to Take Three Professional Photos

 We highly encourage you to shoot outdoors within 1.5 hours after sunrise or 2 hours before sunset.

-Do not take your photo with the sun directly overhead.
+Do not take your photo with the sun directly above you.
 (The sun is usually overhead from 11 AM until 2:30PM) When the sun is overhead, it creates shadows in your eye sockets and makes the model's eyes squint.
 When shooting your photo outdoors, scheduling your shoot within 1.5 hours after sunrise or 2 hours before sunset is always best!

 No Need For Exciting Backgrounds